exercism/v3/languages/common-lisp/exercises/concept/socks-and-sexprs/.docs/hints.md

 Note: in general predicate functions end with `p` or `-p`.
 The naming of the atom predicate is an unfortunate inconsistency.

-## 3. Help Lenny split up his conses
+## 3. Help Lenny split up their conses

 When it comes to getting the first element and the rest of an sexpr, there are a couple of options [here][clhs-conses].
 Look specifically for _Accessors_ as